 The 'Uqailids were protected by the Būyids in Iraq and had a source of revenue in the trade city of Mosul and a couple of minor cities in the neighbouring region.
 When the Seljūqs began to extend their power into the West, they at first strongly supported the 'Uqailid amīr Muslim ibn Quraish (d.
-478/ 1085), so that he was able to extend the 'Uqailid emirate over much of the former Ḥamdānid territory, namely northern Syria, the Diyār Muḍar and the Diyār Rabī'a.
+478/1085), so that he was able to extend the 'Uqailid emirate over much of the former Ḥamdānid territory, namely northern Syria, the Diyār Muḍar and the Diyār Rabī'ah.

-The Numairids are the best proof of the afore-mentioned principle, since they enjoyed the favour to be protégé of one of the great powers only during two brief periods.
-Living in the pasture of the Diyar Mudar, they had no major city to exploit except decaying mid-size towns such as al-Ragga and Harrān.
+The Numairids are the best proof of the afore-mentioned principle, since they enjoyed the advantage of being protégés of one of the great powers only during two brief periods.
+Living in the pasture of the Diyār Muḍar, they had no major city to exploit except decaying mid-size towns such as al-Raqqah and Ḥarrān.
 Both were only temporarily under their control.
-The Numairids rose to regional importance for the first time after the afore-mentioned treaty with Byzantium in 422/ 1031.
-Their importance and their sway over both cities lasted almost only until the death of their tribe leader Shabīb ibn Waththāb in 431/1039-40.
-The second time the Numairids gained prestige and power happened during the pro-Fāţimid rebellion of the former Būyid-general Arslān al-Basāsīrī in Iraq between 447/1055 and 452/1060.
-The Fātimids took a vital interest in the security of the middle Euphrates region as a deployment zone and lifeline of the rebellion.
-They therefore supported the Numairids against the Mirdasids.
-In those years the amīr of the Banū Numair Manī ibn Shabīb (d.
-454/1062) represented himself as ruler of a "dimorphic state", as it is most visible in the Numairid gate of the citadel in Harran.
+The Numairids rose to regional importance for the first time after the afore-mentioned treaty with Byzantium in 422/1031.
+Their importance and their sway over both cities lasted probably not longer than to the death of their tribe leader Shabīb ibn Waththāb in 431/1039-40.
+The second time the Numairids gained prestige and power happened during the pro-Fāṭimid rebellion of the former Būyid-general Arslān al-Basāsīrī in Iraq between 447/1055 and 452/1060.
+The Fāṭimids took a vital interest in the security of the middle Euphrates region as a deployment zone and lifeline of the rebellion.
+They therefore supported the Numairids against the Mirdāsids.
+In those years the amīr of the Banū Numair Manī' ibn Shabīb (d.
+454/1062) represented himself as ruler of a "dimorphic state", as it is most visible in the Numairid gate of the citadel in Harrān.
 It is the first known representative building in the region in decades.